 It's not a murder-mystery, but Steve in the remake of Dawn of the Dead (2004) more than qualifies.
 When he finally gets zombified and then shot in the head you're likely to cheer.
 Also somewhat applies CJ, who's a bit of a jerk at first but does start to lighten up towards the end, and gets to die in a Heroic Sacrifice when he blows himself up to destroy a bunch of zombies so that everyone else can get away.

 There are a lot of examples in the Death Note (2017) adaptation.
 First, we see Kenny Doyle, who is a very brutal bully who beats or robs other students for no reason whatsoever.
 And shortly thereafter, we see Anthony Skomal, who repeatedly commits crimes, and is acquitted in court.
 He even drive over the wife of a policeman (who was also the mother of Light Turner) in his car (it is unknown whether he did it on purpose or accidentally), and was acquitted.
+But the biggest example is Light's right-hand woman Mia, who orchestrates everything that goes south for the other characters, and murders innocent people behind Light's back to safeguard Kira's identity from the public eye, and blackmails Light into transferring the Note's Ownership to her, all so she can continue her powerhungry massacre.
 Actually, almost all the victims of Light Turner qualify because he is much more of a hero than his anime/manga counterpart, Light Yagami.

 Miles Kennefik, who was killed by Frank Costello, according to Captain George Ellerby from The Departed.
 He said that they are not going to solve the case of the "missing scumbag".

 In Dogville, the viewer actually feels relieved when mobsters kill the whole goddamn population of the titular town, including the children.
 They're just that awful.